-On March 11, 2016, we announced favorable top line results from the Phase Ib clinical trial in MDD with MIN-202 conducted in Europe.
+In March 2016, we announced top line results from the Phase Ib clinical trial in MDD with MIN-202 conducted in Europe.
 The Phase Ib trial was a randomized, double-blind, parallel group study including 20 mg of MIN-202 administered in the evening, a positive control, 25 mg of diphenhydramine, and placebo, to evaluate treatment with MIN-202 in 48 subjects ages 18 to 65 years with a diagnosis of MDD who could be treated with marketed antidepressants.
 MIN-202 was observed to be well tolerated by study participants over a one-month treatment duration, with no serious adverse events.
-Consistently greater improvements in depressive symptomatology were observed in patients randomized to receive MIN-202 compared to those randomized to receive placebo (PLA) or diphenhydramine (DPH), as measured by clinician administered rating scales, including the Hamilton Depression Rating Scale (HDRS 17).
+Consistently greater improvements in depressive symptomatology were observed in patients randomized to receive MIN-202 compared to those randomized to receive placebo or diphenhydramine, as measured by clinician administered rating scales, including the Hamilton Depression Rating Scale.
 These findings support the potential of MIN-202 to have a direct effect on mood independent from its effect on sleep.
 Core symptoms of depression (as measured by the HAM-D 6) were observed to be significantly improved in the MIN-202 arm when compared with PLA.
+A number of supportive activities and studies are underway in anticipation of the next phase of clinical trials with MIN-202 in both insomnia disorder and MDD, which are anticipated to begin in early 2017.

 In January 2015, we announced results from a non-human primate study showing that treatment with an analog of MIN-301 resulted in improvements in a range of symptoms associated with a Parkinson's disease model in primates.
 The results confirmed the beneficial effects of MIN-301 in non-primate preclinical models.
 We believe these data provide support for advancing MIN-301 into clinical trials for the treatment of Parkinson's disease in humans.
-Our next steps for the development for MIN-301 include continuing to conduct preclinical studies in preparation for an Investigational New Drug, or IND, or Investigational Medicinal Product Dossier, or IMPD filing, with a Phase I study to commence thereafter.
+Building upon these data, we are continuing to conduct preclinical development with MIN-301 as a treatment for Parkinson's disease.
+We expect that the next steps in the MIN-301 program, after completion of regular toxicology studies and final production of the compound in accordance with current Good Manufacturing Practices, will include the filing of an IND in the United States and/or Investigational Medicinal Product Dossier, or IMPD, in the European Union, with Phase I trials to commence upon acceptance of these filings by regulatory authorities.